 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 4 Staff will get training and release time to develop and implement new procedures.
 Attendance/support officers will be appointed to improve attendance.
 Adoption of a talking therapy (CBT) interventions for specific pupils who require support with regulating their behaviour and emotions.
 There is evidence to suggest that CBT can have a high impact on risk behaviours and behavioural dif- ficulties: Cognitive Behavioural Therapy - Youth Endow- ment Fund 5,6,7 Parental engagement refers to teachers and schools involving parents in supporting their children's academic learning.
 Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-Parental engagement Toolkit Strand Education Endowment Foundation EEF 4,5 of parents in their children's learning activities; and more intensive programmes for families in crisis.
+Parental engagement Toolkit Strand Education Endowment Foundation EEF 4,5 Such as the involvement of parents in their children's learning activities; and more intensive programmes for families in crisis.
 Further development of our positive behaviour modification systems.
 These seek to improve attainment by reducing challenging behaviours in school.
-These include a variety of general and targeted approaches to engage pupils and remove barriers to learning.
-The average impact of behaviour interventions is four additional months' progress over the course of a year.
+These include a variety of general and targeted approaches to engage pupils and remove barriers to The average impact of behaviour interventions is four additional months' progress over the course of a year.
 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
 However, estimated benefits vary widely across programmes.
-5,6,7
+5,6,7 learning.
+Behaviour interventions Toolkit Strand Education Endowment Foundation EEF

-Total budgeted cost: £ 69,846
+Total budgeted cost: £ 99,323